William S. Burroughs: Paris and the "Beat Hotel"

 Burroughs moved into a rundown hotel in the Latin Quarter of Paris in 1959 when Naked Lunch was still looking for a publisher.
 Tangier, with its political unrest, and criminals with whom he had become involved, became dangerous to Burroughs.
 He went to Paris to meet Ginsberg and talk with Olympia Press.
 He left behind a criminal charge which eventually caught up with him in Paris.
 Paul Lund, a British former career criminal and cigarette smuggler whom Burroughs met in Tangier, was arrested on suspicion of importing narcotics into France.
 Lund gave up Burroughs, and evidence implicated Burroughs in the importation of narcotics into France.
 When the Moroccan authorities forwarded their investigation to French officials, Burroughs faced criminal charges in Paris for conspiracy to import opiates.
 It was during this impending case that Maurice Girodias published Naked Lunch; its appearance helped to get Burroughs a suspended sentence, since a literary career, according to Ted Morgan, is a respected profession in France.

 The "Beat Hotel" was a typical European-style boarding house hotel, with common toilets on every floor, and a small place for personal cooking in the room.
 Life there was documented by the photographer Harold Chapman, who lived in the attic room.
 This shabby, inexpensive hotel was populated by Gregory Corso, Ginsberg and Peter Orlovsky for several months after Naked Lunch first appeared.

-Burroughs' time at the Beat Hotel was dominated by occult experiments – "mirror-gazing, scrying, trance and telepathy, all fuelled by a wide variety of mind-altering drugs".
+Burroughs's time at the Beat Hotel was dominated by occult experiments – "mirror-gazing, scrying, trance and telepathy, all fuelled by a wide variety of mind-altering drugs".
 Later, Burroughs would describe "visions" obtained by staring into the mirror for hours at a time – his hands transformed into tentacles, or his whole image transforming into some strange entity, or visions of far-off places, or of other people rapidly undergoing metamorphosis.
 It was from this febrile atmosphere that the famous cut-up technique emerged.

 The actual process by which Naked Lunch was published was partly a function of its "cut-up" presentation to the printer.
 Girodias had given Burroughs only ten days to prepare the manuscript for print galleys, and Burroughs sent over the manuscript in pieces, preparing the parts in no particular order.
 When it was published in this authentically random manner, Burroughs liked it better than the initial plan.
 International rights to the work were sold soon after, and Burroughs used the $3,000 advance from Grove Press to buy drugs (equivalent to approximately $ in today's funds).
 Naked Lunch was featured in a 1959 Life magazine cover story, partly as an article that highlighted the growing Beat literary movement.
 During this time Burroughs found an outlet for material otherwise rendered unpublishable in Jeff Nuttall's My Own Mag.
-Also, poetry by Burroughs' appeared in the avant garde little magazine Nomad at the beginning of the 1960s.
+Also, poetry by Burroughs appeared in the avant garde little magazine Nomad at the beginning of the 1960s.